KILTprotocol/docs/README.md

 Use `TsJsSnippet` and `SnippetBlock` if you only want to present the content of a function.
 These components will look for a `main`-function in your code and only show the content of that function.
 This is suitable for very short examples, usually only a few lines.
-Since imports and the function signature is hidden, this code can become harder to understand and to reuse might be more complicated.
+Since imports and the function signature is hidden, this code can become harder to understand and reuse.

 ```md
 import SnippetBlock from '@site/src/components/SnippetBlock';